HTTP3D/WalkTheWeb/README.md

 # WalkTheWeb
-Open-Source 3D Internet (3D CMS)
+Open-Source 3D Internet Metaverse (3D CMS)
 Invented and created by Aaron Dishno Ed.D.
 CEO and Founder of HTTP3D Inc. - WalkTheWeb
 Find me at http://WalkTheWeb.tv  (WalkTheWeb on Twitch) or ask me questions on Discord: https://discord.com/invite/MW7MG2t

+Create your own Metaverse with our easy to use WalkTheWeb Metaverse software.
+While you do not have to be a programer to use it, programmers can easily take advantage of the Babylonjs.com Game Engine and build 3D Games and 3D Content using our 3D CMS software.
+Multiplayer functionality and services are readily available from WalkTheWeb.
+Using PHP, JavaScript, and MySQL it can be hosted on any server capable of running WordPress.

 INSTALLATION
 ---------------------------------------------------------------------------
 1. To Install, copy the files into the root of a website.
-2. It is highly recommended to start your URL with http://3d.  or   https://3d. to signify it is a WalkTheWeb 3D Website and help others find you!
+2. It is highly recommended to start your URL with http://3d.  or   https://3d. to signify it is a WalkTheWeb 3D Website and help others find your Metaverse!
 3. The browser user (inetuser) will need write access in the entire folder for updates.
 4. Optional: you can manually download updates and overwrite the program files, but the /content folder must have write permissions for Admin user uploads.